graalvm/workshops/vscode-tools-for-micronaut/README.md

 - Create a Micronaut application within VS Code.
 - Use the code creation automation:
   - Create a REST controller.
-  - Use autocomplete within properties files.
-- Navigate around your application.
 - Discover what the Micronaut Activity view can do:
   - Use the Micronaut Activity View to run the application.
   - Navigate around the application's endpoints and beans.
   - Make a REST call.
   - Add the Micronaut Control Panel to your application.
   - Monitor & manage your application in real-time.
+- Use autocomplete within properties files.
 - Use the Micronaut Expression Language.
 - Work with an Oracle Database:
   - Connect to a database.